Sian user manual

 Effective communication

+I'm not afraid to call out the elephant in the room.
+I'm not a good liar (neither is my face!), so if there's a problem please talk to me.
 I’m conscious of what I say and the impact it has, but I don't mince words.
 I thrive best when I don't have to do lots of emotional labour and politics.
 Don't get me wrong, I’m a competent diplomat.
 But with the people I work closest with I prefer to be completely open, honest, and no BS.
 If I'm talking too much, stop me!
 I can get overly excited and forget that I want to talk less, actively listen and ask more open questions.

 I love visuals: post-its, vision boards, product canvases, impact maps, service blueprints, things stuck on walls.
 I use tools like Trello, Mural, and Miro to help visualise and collaborate as a team remotely.